strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

   health professionals
 * :ref:`category-out-3`

-**Note:** Eff-1, Eff-2, Eff-3, Out-1 and Out-2 reports are still to be implemented.
+**Note:** Out-1 and Out-2 reports are still to be implemented.

 The following reports are not available via the PMHC MDS as they require information that is not derived from the PMHC MDS:

+* Eff-1 - Average cost of PHN-commissioned low intensity psychological intervention services
+* Eff-2 - Average cost of PHN-commissioned psychological therapies delivered by mental health professionals
+* Eff-3 - Average cost of PHN-commissioned clinical care coordination for people with severe and complex mental illness
 * Prog-1 - Proportion of PHN annual flexible funding allocated to low intensity services, psychological therapies and services for people with severe and complex mental illness